Boiler in Driggs, ID

 With impressive levels of efficiency and superior heat distribution, boilers are an excellent choice for residential heating.
 Unlike forced-air furnaces, boilers don’t dry the indoor air out, and they don’t introduce airborne particulates.
 However, these appliances do come with a few unique concerns of their own.
-If your boiler’s pressure is too high or too low, it can lock out and stop working.
+If a boiler pressure is too high or too low, it can lock out and stop working.
 Excessively high pressure can also lead to expensive boiler repairs.
 So, how much pressure should the boiler at your home in have?
 Read on to find out.

 For residential boilers, acceptable pressure levels are about the same across all models.
 It doesn’t matter when you had your boiler installed or what type of unit you own.
 Higher than normal or lower than normal readings are always cause for concern.